m1exe/Configs-by-m1.exe/README.md

 HOW TO MAKE IT WORK

-You open the console and press exec autoexec.cfg or just autoexec Or go to Library press right click on Counter Strike : Global Offensive then click on Properties and then on "Set Launch Options" and put +exec autoexec.cfg
+You open the console and press exec autoexec.cfg or just autoexec Or Enter launch options at Steam > Library > Counter-Strike: Global Offensive (right-click) > Properties > Set Launch Options...

 SUPPORT